-In accordance with Legislative Decree 231/01, the Supervisory Authorities, appointed by the Board of Directors in compliance with the provisions introduced by Legislative Decree 231 of 8 June 2001 on administrative offences, is assigned the task of monitoring the function and observance of the Organisation and Management Model provided under Legislative Decree 231 of 8 June 2001 and check the consistency and validity of the Model over time.
+The Supervisory Authorities, in accordance with Legislative Decree 231/01, appointed by the Board of Directors, in accordance with the provisions of Legislative Decree no. 231 of 8 June 2001 on administrative offences, is assigned the task of monitoring the function and observance of the Organisation and Management Model imposed by Legislative Decree no. 231 of 8 June 2001 and to ensure that the Model is consistent and remains valid.
 The composition of the Bank's Supervisory Body is defined by the relevant Organisational Model.